Nuclear-Liu/tutorials/java/Java Language Updates/17/5 Record Classes.md

 ## Record Serialization _记录序列化_

-You can serialize and deserialize instances of record classes, but you can't customize the process by providing writeObject, readObject, readObjectNoData, writeExternal, or readExternal methods.
+You can serialize and deserialize instances of record classes, but you can't customize the process by providing `writeObject`, `readObject`, `readObjectNoData`, writeExternal, or readExternal methods.
 The components of a record class govern serialization, while the canonical constructor of a record class governs deserialization.
 See Serializable Records for more information and an extended example.
 See also the section Serialization of Records in the Java Object Serialization Specification.

 ## APIs Related to Record Classes _与记录类相关的 API_